OpenEarable/earXplore/README.md

 ## 🪪 License

-⚠️ This Project is currently not licensed. <!-- TODO: Add license --> ⚠️
+⚠️ This project is currently licensed under the terms of the [MIT](./LICENSE) license. ⚠️

 ## 📩 Contact